 Hungary is located in the middle of Europe (part of the EU).
-Most of those who try out their luck in different countries choose their destination staying in Europe.
+Most of those who try out their luck in different countries choose their destination, staying in Europe.
 It doesn't happen every day that someone decides to relocate from Hungary to Colombia.
 The two countries are divided by the North Atlantic Ocean, while getting there you have to travel 9,915 km (~15 hours by plane).

-In 2010 I did an Erasmus exchange program in Milan, and I met with a lot of Latin American students, primarily from Chile, Argentina, and Brazil.
+First of all, thanks for the interview.
+Well, that's an exciting story...
+In 2010, I did an Erasmus exchange program in Milan, and I met with many Latin American students, primarily from Chile, Argentina, and Brazil.
 We were hanging out all the time.
 At some point, I was keen to visit that part of the world.
-I also decided to write my thesis about Latin America, so I had to read a lot of articles, news, and books about the culture and the region.
+I also decided to write my thesis about Latin America, so I had to read many articles, news, and books about the culture and the region.

 Sign in to enjoy an ad-free experience and stay up-to-date with our latest features.

-In 2013 I finally had the chance to visit Brazil - and I loved it.
-Later I visited Chile, Argentina, and Brazil (again) with my friends.
+In 2013, I finally had the chance to visit Brazil - and I loved it.
+Later, I visited Chile, Argentina, and Brazil (again) with my friends.
 But to be honest, I always had a feeling that I should visit Colombia soon.
-So in 2016, I traveled there with my brother and with one of my friends.
+So, in 2016, I travelled there with my brother and one of my friends.
+At that time, I worked from home, and my schedule was flexible.
+It wasn't risky to return to Colombia for a few more months.
+The few months became years, and here I am, still loving and living in Bogota, Colombia.

 Have you had any related experiences before?